VietHuynh3001/BREAST_CANCER/README.md

   </i>
 </p>

-However, specific focus is placed on the <b>456 up-regulated genes</b>, as they demonstrate highly significant enrichment in critical <b>Biological Processes (BP)</b> and <b>Cellular Components (CC)</b> related to RNA metabolism and spliceosomal machinery.
-Significant enrichment is observed in processes such as <i>spliceosomal tri-snRNP complex assembly</i> and <i>spliceosomal snRNP assembly</i>.
-Furthermore, a high concentration of these genes is identified within the <i>small nuclear ribonucleoprotein complex</i> and the <i>Sm-like protein family complex</i>.
+However, specific focus is placed on the `456 up-regulated genes`, as they demonstrate highly significant enrichment in critical `Biological Processes (BP)` and `Cellular Components (CC)` related to RNA metabolism and spliceosomal machinery.
+Significant enrichment is observed in processes such as `spliceosomal tri-snRNP complex assembly` and `spliceosomal snRNP assembly`.
+Furthermore, a high concentration of these genes is identified within the `small nuclear ribonucleoprotein complex` and the `Sm-like protein family complex`.

 <p align="center">
   <img src="result/up-regulated-GO.png" width="750"/>